- Home ▼

 The group believes that all men over the age of 50 (or over 45 if they have relevant disease history) should be offered screening for possible prostate problems including Prostate Cancer using a risk-weighted PSA test.

 PSA stands for Prostate Specific Antigen which, if present in a blood sample at an elevated level, can show the presence of prostate problems.
 It is true that the PSA test alone is not a reliable indication of the presence (or absence) of Prostate Cancer.
 This is one of the reasons why the NHS does not offer a PSA screening service to all men across the board in the same way that screening for Breast and Cervical Cancer is routinely offered to all women.
 The group constantly tries to persuade the authorities that routine prostate screening should be offered to all men.

-In the meantime, we made the decision to provide a PSA testing service to men and started to organise walk-in PSA testing sessions in village halls, supermarkets and premises of local groups such as golf clubs, cricket clubs and Masonic Lodges.
+In the meantime, we made the decision to provide a PSA testing service to men and started to organise walk-in PSA testing sessions in village halls and premises of local groups such as golf clubs, cricket clubs and Masonic Lodges.
 All we ask is a donation of £10 which partially covers the cost of the test.
 You can see the next few event dates coming up in the purple box to the right of this screen.
 See Calendar for full details of future events.
 PSA testing is done in association with the Graham Fulford Charitable Trust.
 Men who have not been tested with us before are given an information sheet that gives full details of the pros and cons of screening using PSA.
 We want to ensure that men are making an informed choice about progressing to have the blood sample taken.
 We also offer counselling prior to the test.
 Click here to see the information sheet.